 Worker Cooperatives

 Worker cooperatives are businesses owned and governed by their employees.
 Member employees govern the business, share its profits, and make decisions democratically on a one-member, one-vote basis.
 Worker cooperatives are less common than other forms of employee ownership.
-According to the Democracy at Work Institute (DAWI), there are at least 612 worker cooperatives in the U.S. with 5,966 workers.
+According to the State of the Sector report by the Democracy at Work Institute (DAWI), there are at least 751 worker cooperatives, an increase of 20% over the last two years.

 Research on Employee Ownership and the Economy